SujayNaik17/sentiment-classification/README.md

 This project builds an end-to-end sentiment analysis system for customer reviews scraped from Flipkart.
 It involves web scraping, data preprocessing, model training using an SVM classifier, and a deployed Flask API that predicts the sentiment of a given product review as **positive**, **neutral**, or **negative** with a confidence score.

+For this project, reviews from almost 100 products in the category of kitchen essentials and kitchen appliances were used to train and evaluate the sentiment classification model.

 ## Setup Instructions

 1. Clone the repository: